50 years of nuclear submarines on the Clyde

 The American base at Holy Loch closed in the early 1990s when the end of the Cold War changed US priorities.

-At this time, the UK had already embarked on another huge construction programme at HM Naval Base Clyde in order to carry out the transition from Polaris to the more powerful Trident missiles, which are also American-made.
+By this time, the UK had already embarked on another huge construction programme at HM Naval Base Clyde in order to carry out the transition from Polaris to the more powerful Trident missiles, which are also American-made.

 The massive construction programme created a new ship lift, a power station and a new road to carry warheads nine miles down the glen.